mathew2103/SimpleCalculator/README.md

 # Simple Calculator

 ## Description
 This is a simple calculator project built using JavaScript.
-It has a very minimalist design and performs basic arithmetic operations such as addition, subtraction, multiplication, and division.
+It has a very minimalist, yet pleasant design and performs basic arithmetic operations such as addition, subtraction, multiplication, and division.

 ## How to Use